brettdottech/info-orbs/README.md

 ## 2. Code Structure/Context
 I'll iterate again that this is one of the first bits of code i've ever written, below i've documented how i've handled key parts of the project, however I encourage anyone who has ideas on how to do any of it better you put your hand up (:

+At the top of the main sketch(Info_Orbs.ino), theres a few paramters you'll need to define in order to have the clock work you for, your city for timzone and weather (in simple format "CITY,STATECODE)m and then your wifi credentials.
+(alternativly for developers, you can comment out the wifi creds and create gitignored file called credentials.h and go off that instead as to not accident push your wifi creds)

 The code has a few main parts
 1) High level "Helper" functions, broken out in their own file.
 This has functions for display management, converting variables to byte arrays, updating the time via API, updating the weather via API, etc